-The Commissioner employs Sector to advise on treasury management and their view of the expected interest rates is as follows:
+The PCC employs Capita to advise on treasury management and their view of the expected interest rates is as follows:

 Annual Average % Bank Rate Money Rates 5- year PWLB 25- year PWLB 50- year PWLB

-3 1

-Month Year
+3 Month 1 Year

 % % % % % %

-2012/13 0.5 0.50 1.00 1.5 3.8 4.0

-2013/14 0.5 0.50 1.00 1.7 3.9 4.1

-2014/15 0.5 0.70 1.30 2.2 4.3 4.5

-2015/16 1.75 1.70 2.10 2.9 5 5.2
+2013/14 0.50 0.40 0.80 2.70 4.50 4.50

+2014/15 0.50 0.50 0.80 2.90 4.80 4.90

+2015/16 0.50 0.50 1.00 3.30 5.10 5.20

+2016/17 1.25 1.00 1.80 3.40 5.10 5.20

 - c) Borrowing and Debt Strategy - i) The uncertainty over future interest rates increases the risks associated with treasury activity.
-As a result the Commissioner will take a cautious approach to its treasury strategy: - If it was felt that there is a significant risk of a sharp fall in long and short term rates, then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short-term borrowing will be considered. - If it was felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap.

-- The Commissioner's Chief Finance Officer, under delegated powers, will take the most appropriate form of borrowing, taking into account the risks identified in the forecast above.
-This may include borrowing in advance of future years requirements to the extent allowed within CLG guidance. - ii) Where borrowing is taken in advance of need: - Borrowing will only be taken up to 1 year in advance of expenditure - Excess funds, as a result of taking borrowing in advance of need, will be invested with high quality counterparties as set out in the annual investment strategy - iii) The estimated borrowing requirement is £31.41m covering the impact of prudential borrowing and maturing debt net of MRP.
-It is anticipated that borrowing will be postponed for as long as possible during 2013/14 for as long as is practicable under the current economic conditions.
+As a result the PCC will take a cautious approach to its treasury strategy: - If it was felt that there is a significant risk of a sharp fall in long and short term rates, then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short-term borrowing will be considered. - If it was felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap. - The PCC's Chief Finance Officer, under delegated powers, will take the most appropriate form of borrowing, taking into account the risks identified in the forecast above.
+This may include borrowing in advance of future years requirements to the extent allowed within CLG guidance. - ii) Where borrowing is taken in advance of need: - Borrowing will only be taken up to 1 year in advance of expenditure - Excess funds, as a result of taking borrowing in advance of need, will be invested with high quality counterparties as set out in the annual investment strategy - The estimated borrowing requirement for 2014/15 is £24.51m.
+This is due to underborrowing from previous years, as it is intended that direct revenue financing will be used to fund the 2014/15 capital programme, and therefore no prudential borrowing is necessary.
+In addition, it is anticipated that £5m of debt due to mature 31 March 2015 will not be replaced.
+It is anticipated that borrowing will be postponed for as long as possible during 2014/15 for as long as is practicable under the current economic conditions.
 Borrowing may be required, however, dependent upon the cashflow.
-The interest on this borrowing will be funded via the capital financing reserve. - iv) Maturity Profile - It is considered good practice to have a reasonably even spread of maturity dates for outstanding loans, thereby avoiding the need to replace a large proportion of total borrowings in a single year. - The Commissioner's current policy is to observe the Prudential Indicators for maturity profile. - The maturity limit will continue to be reviewed as the Commissioner strives to achieve the best practice requirements of the Prudential Code. - d) Investment Strategy - i) The Commissioner's investment strategy has as its primary objective safeguarding the re-payment of the principal and interest of its investments on time first, with ensuring adequate liquidity second and investment return third.
-In the economic climate outlined above, there is over-riding risk consideration, that of counterparty security.
-As a result of these underlying concerns officers are implementing an operational investment strategy which tightens the controls already in place in the approved investment strategy. - ii) Given the likelihood of the return of Icelandic investments in foreign currency, the Commissioner's Chief Finance Officer is authorised to agree a forward fix of exchange rates with the Commissioner's Bank for the receipt of foreign currencies.
+The interest on this borrowing will be funded via the capital financing reserve.

+iv) Maturity Profile

+- It is considered good practice to have a reasonably even spread of maturity dates for outstanding loans, thereby avoiding the need to replace a large proportion of total borrowings in a single year. - The PCC's current policy is to observe the Prudential Indicators for maturity profile.

+• The maturity limit will continue to be reviewed as the PCC strives to achieve the best practice requirements of the Prudential Code.